 When it comes to drowning prevention, our children deserve better.
 They deserve change, and the key to that change is research.

 Thankfully a comprehensive study is finally underway that will transform how we approach water safety in our country.
-Our current challenge, and where you can help, is raising the remaining funds to support this study as it enters its final two phases.
+We are hopeful and excited about these next steps and will continue to update.

 I Didn't Know...